jakent4498/IDS6938-SimulationTechniques/Discrete2/Readme.md

 I am then looking at how to do a comparison with the uniform distribution.
 How do I know that the uniform distribution in R is any more uniform than any of these?
 Of course, a purely uniform distribution of 100 numbers in 100,000 picks would be 1,000 of each number.
 I shoud be able to create that as a matrix and do a comparison.

+Well, I created that matrix, but I am still not sure about doing the comparison.